mikejacktzen/datzen/man_md/colname_zen.md

 ## Value

- a modified character vector of names that have been lower and caterpillar cased with an optional suffix
+ a modified character vector of names that have been lower and caterpillar cased, perhaps with an optional suffix attached

 ## Examples